david-diep/expense-tracker-hackathon/README.md

 ===
 - All changes are saved in localStorage
 - Mobile Responsiveness (when viewing from mobile, slide tables left and right to view full information)
-- Filtering by account specifically with date/category

 Features to add
 ===
+- Filtering by account specifically with date/category
-- Ability to add, edit, and remove categories
+- Add color coding to accounts and categories
+- Add filtering by account to overview page
 - Redux for state change.

 Development